 - 1 tablespoon baking soda

-Spread the mixture out a bit using a wooden spoon or spatula.
+Spread and Pull: Quickly pour the hot peanut mixture onto the prepared baking sheet and spread it out into a thin layer using a wooden spoon or silicone spatula.

-Store peanut brittle in an airtight container at room temperature for 6 to 8 weeks.
+Cool and Store: Allow the peanut brittle to cool completely before breaking it into smaller pieces.
+Store your homemade peanut brittle in an airtight container at room temperature, where it will stay fresh for 6 to 8 weeks.

 Ingredients